 By Valerie Albarda

-Add beauty and security with outdoor lighting.
 Our guide helps you understand outdoor lighting fixture types and functions so you can choose the best and safest accent lighting, post lighting and deck lighting for your home.
+Bright, well-lit homes help keep you, your family and guests feel safe and secure after dark.

 What’s Outdoor Lighting?

 Outdoor lighting includes a variety of light fixtures that address and improve exterior home security and safety.
-Additionally, these outdoor light fixtures highlight landscaping and architecture at night and come in a variety of styles and finishes.
+These light fixtures are also used to illuminate areas like landscaping, architecture and gardens at night and come in a variety of styles and finishes.

 Power and Performance